mrzaxaryan/cpp-pic/article.md

 **Option 1:** Use a custom shellcode loader.

+This aproach is not that easy to implement.
+Main difficulty is saving .reloc section in shellcode.

 **Option 2:** Minimize usage of constructs that cause generation of data in `.rdata` or `.data` sections by moving string literals onto the stack.
 Stack-based strings can be created by representing the string as a character array stored in a local variable.
 This solution also obfuscates strings: